CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 Object access rules
 -------------------

 The basic rule of sharing model in MWDB is that **group sees only their own uploads and all descendant objects**.
-In that model, you have permission to see the configuration for your sample and all the information originating from that configuration.
-Access to parent object implies the access its to children, but not the other way around.
+In that model, you have permission to see the configuration for your sample and all the information derived from that configuration.
+Access to parent object implies the access to its children, but not the other way around.

 .. image:: ../_static/sharing-diagram.png
    :target: ../_static/sharing-diagram.png